microsoft/react-native-windows-samples/docs/react-native-windows-cli.md

 When React Native for Windows is added to a React Native project, a variety of Windows-specific developer commands are added to the `react-native` CLI.

-> The following commands are provided by the the `@react-native-windows/cli` NPM package:
+> The following commands are provided by the the `@react-native-windows/cli` NPM package.

 ## `react-native autolink-windows`